 Finasteride and minoxidil are two medications approved by the FDA to prevent further hair loss.

 Let’s briefly discuss DHT before moving on to the “how” part.
 DHT is a masculine sex hormone that usually assists in developing things like facial hair and muscle growth in the body.
-It starts by attaching itself to the hair follicles and gradually reduces their size until they cannot produce new hair follicles.
+It starts by attaching itself to the hair follicles and gradually reducing their size until they cannot produce new hair follicles.
 DHT levels tend to be abnormal in males who have a condition known as male pattern baldness.

 However, DHT is not the only factor in this process.
 It does this with the assistance of a companion enzyme known as 5′-reductase, just like every other villainous character does.
 Finasteride prevents 5′-reductase from ever developing in the body.
 Because of this, dihydrotestosterone (DHT) cannot receive the boost it requires to reduce the size of your hair follicles.